 At first glance, one of the two codes appears to have more moves, but upon closer reading of the code, it is possible to see that some blocks represent more than one move.
 The student will need to understand this element of the code syntax first in order to make their prediction.

-Skill: Modifying Code
+Skill: Altering Code

-Skill: Describing the Impact of Changes on Code
+Skill: Describing the Impact of Altering Code

 Knowledge: Simultaneous Events

-Simultaneous events are simply events that occur at the same time.
+Simultaneous events are events that occur at the same time.
 Note, however, that events do not have to be identical to be considered simultaneous.

 Let's take, for example, the following imaginary city: